-Unfortunately, ttree.py does not understand the -pdb or -xyz arguments for processing coordinate data.
+Unfortunately, ttree.py does not understand the -pdb, -xyz, or -raw arguments for processing coordinate data.
 If you run "ttree.py" directly, then you must extract the coordinate data from these files yourself and insert it into your lammps input files manually.
 This is explained below.

 Example: Go to the examples/waterSPCE/ directory and run: ttree.py system.lt